- Location and Housing

 - 2nd year Bachelor students - KEDGE bachelor Programme

-- 3rd year Bachelor students - Programme grande Ecole “Master in Management”
+- 3rd and 4th year Bachelor students - Programme Grande Ecole “Master in Management”

 - 2nd year Bachelor students - KEDGE bachelor Programme

-- 3rd year Bachelor students - IBBA Programme
+- 3rd and 4th year Bachelor students - IBBA Programme

 Credits taken at KEDGE are evaluated on an ECTS scale and will transfer to Pitt according to a 2:1 ratio.
 For example, 10 ECTS credits will transfer as 5 Pitt credits.
 Additionally, for the purpose of full-time status at Pitt, students should be prepared to take what is equivalent to at least 12 Pitt credit hours.
 All credits taken at KEDGE require approval by both your academic advisor(s) and study abroad program manager.